prometheus/prometheus/docs/disabled_features.md

 The `@` modifier lets you specify the evaluation time for instant vector selectors, range vector selectors, and subqueries.
 More details can be found [here](querying/basics.md#modifier).

+## Negative offset in PromQL

+`--enable-feature=promql-negative-offset`

+In contrast to the positive offset modifier, the negative offset modifier lets one shift a vector into the future.
+An example in which one may want to use a negative offset is: when reviewing past data and making temporal comparisons with earlier data and later data.
+More details can be found [here](querying/basics.md#offset-modifier).

 ## Remote Write Receiver

 `--enable-feature=remote-write-receiver`